ItzCrizt/dscrd.js/README.md

-# dscoi.js
+# dscrd.js

-A simple and easy to use Discord bot library.
+A updated version of a deleted package \"dscoi.js\" and A simple and easy to use package to create a discord bot.

 ## Documentaion